Monetization

 A digital product is anything you can sell online that doesn’t require manufacturing, shipping, or inventory space.
 If you can make it on a device (like a phone or computer), sell it on a device, and use it on a device, it’s probably a digital product.

-Digital products are a huge part of what we consume every day, from downloadable files, to digital art, to subscriptions and memberships, to online courses.
+Digital products are a huge part of what we consume every day, from downloadable templates and guides, to online courses and membership subscriptions.
 They have gained a ton of popularity in the last few years, and the market for them has exploded right along with the boom of the creator economy.

+Selling products in general is something every content creator should consider after they’ve built an audience.
 Whether you’re creating content full-time or as a side hustle, you should think of content creation as a business.
 Businesses rarely stick to a single product or service; they’re always looking for new opportunities to grow and bring in more revenue.
-Here’s why you should treat selling a product as your next opportunity.
+Here’s why you should treat selling digital products as your next opportunity.

 You’re in control